TJUNSL/KinDroid/README.md

-# Never Stop Learning: A Self-Adaptive Incremental Learning to Combat Concept Drift of Malware Families
+# KinDroid: A Self-Adaptive Incremental Learning to Combat Concept Drift of Android Malware Families

 ## Introduction